xaxaxa/workspace/README.md

   * nc.xaxaxa.C - my own version of netcat

 All of the above projects should be compilable and usable.
-To compile a project, first create the output directories:
+To compile a project, first create the output directories (in the root directory):
 ```
 mkdir -p bin lib
 ```
-Then, type "make bin/EXECUTABLENAME"
+Then, type "make bin/EXECUTABLENAME".
 For a list of make targets, consult the makefile in the root directory.